ThePradox/SolarExportControl/README.md

 - Adjustable power target
 - Adjustable power reading smoothing (Average over a X samples)

+## How does it work?

+To put it simply:

+If your power consumption is greater than `powerReadingTarget`, decrease the limit on your inverter.

+If your power consumption is smaller than `powerReadingTarget`, increase the limit on your inverter.

 ## Requirements
 - MQTT Broker
 - A power reading sensor: